PerfAI-Inc/PerfAI-Super-Action/README.md

     runs-on: ubuntu-latest

     steps:
-       - name: PerfAI Privacy Super Action
+       - name: PerfAI Super Github Action
-         uses: PerfAI-Inc/perfai-api-privacy@v0.0.1
+         uses: PerfAI-Inc/PerfAI-Super-Action@v0.0.1
          with:
-          # The API Privacy username with which the AI Running will be executed
+          # The PerfAI username with which the AI Running will be executed
           username: ${{ secrets.username }}
-          # The API Privacy Password with which the AI Running will be executed
+          # The PerfAI Password with which the AI Running will be executed
           password: ${{ secrets.password}}
           # open-spec url
           openapi-url: ""